-See Prince George's County Local Workforce Development Area Business Services Plan 2020 - 2024, Attachment 5.
-Additionally, the WDB will implement the guidance outlined in Unemployment Insurance Program Letter (UIPL), 14-18, Unemployment Insurance and the WIOA.
+See Prince George's County Local Workforce Development Area Business Services Plan 2020 - 2024 Update.
+Additionally, the WDB is implementing the guidance outlined in Unemployment Insurance Program Letter (UIPL), 14-18, Unemployment Insurance and the WIOA.

-(F) A description of how the Local Board will ensure jobseekers have a role/voice in the board's decision making process and in informing the services the Local Area provides.
+F. A description of how the Local Board will ensure jobseekers have a role/voice in the board's decision making process and in informing the services the Local Area provides.